pwarner/WarpCode.Outcomes/readme.md

 # Why Outcomes?

 Throwing exceptions in your code to enforce business logic is:
-- expensive (the call-stack is captured for the exception)
+- expensive: the entire call-stack is captured for the exception.
-- incorrect (exceptions should represent unexpected/unwanted states and events, not expected ones)
+- incorrect: exceptions should represent unexpected/exceptional states and events, not expected ones.

-In place of throwing exceptions, we can use Outcomes to control our program flow.

-An Outcome is a type that can represent a value or a problem, but not both.
+An Outcome is a `discriminated union` that represents a value or a problem, but not both.

+It is implemented as a generic immutable value-type.

+We can use outcomes to control our logical workflows without resorting to throwing exceptions to halt the flow.

 Instead of doing this 👇